Be Social

 BE ADVISED: Any object that is appraised by Mr. Grove cannot be bought by him, or in his interest, in perpetuity, due to the inherent creation of a conflict of interest.
 Confidentiality is assured by law.

-Silver Appraisals
+Silver appraisals

-Silver Appraisals
+Silver appraisals

-Expert Witness and Consultations for Attorneys Representing Defendants or Plaintiffs: Mr. Grove is not your client’s advocate – you are.
 He advocates only for his own opinion as the facts merit.
 Objective opinions of value made by Mr. Grove shall be substantiated by credible market research and analysis.
-Subjective opinions are based on 31 years of practical experience and they shall be plainly identified and stated succinctly.
+Subjective opinions are based on 35 years of practical experience and they shall be plainly identified and stated succinctly.
 No opinion shall be shaped to fit the needs of any client for any reason whatsoever, period – no exceptions.
 Be prepared to hear what you do not want to hear if the facts support a conclusion that is opposite of your objective.
 Furthermore, his conclusions will be identical regardless if the case is for a defendant or for a plaintiff.
 Any attempt by retaining counsel to prejudice the impartial opinion(s) of Mark C. Grove or his associates will violate the Retention Agreement.
 Be advised right now, clearly, if you seek a hired gun, go somewhere else.
 If you want to know the facts, you’ve come to the right place.
 If you are honest and realistic, you’ll be glad that you’ve finally found your ethical equal.

 Appraisals for Private Clients Not Involved in Litigation: Mr. Grove is not your advocate.
 He advocates only for his own opinion as the facts merit.
 Attempts on the part of a client to influence Mr. Grove’s opinions of value conclusions will be rebuffed.
 Every effort will be made to limit your expenses as long as the required due diligence is not impinged.
 About two thirds of prospective clients do not need a written appraisal report and you will be advised of this as soon as it becomes evident.
 Also, you will be advised as to what should and should not be scheduled for insurance coverage or some other intended use.
 Some objects are simply not worth the expense of having them appraised and then paying the insurance premiums.
 However, you may overrule recommendations and insist to be scheduled as you wish.
 And for your information, reports often include tips in the footnotes pertaining to restoration, market strengths and weaknesses, contact information of key individuals, and resources for repair and replacements, etc. These valuable tips will save you time and frustration and they are based on Mr. Grove’s experience.